Mathics3/mathics-development-guide/docs/installing/index.rst

 tagname ``#latest`` if you want a stable release, give the version in the pull command.
 For example

-    $ docker pull mathicsorg/mathics#3.0.0
+    $ docker pull mathicsorg/mathics#4.0.0

 From an OS-specific Repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Click on the link below from `Repology.org <https://repology.org>`__ for
-details for a specific OS and distribution:
+details for a specific OS and distribution.

 |Packaging status|